Empty Bowls Monongalia distributed $80,000 to the following meal programs, food pantries, and backpack feeding programs in July, 2020.

 Covenant EMC Church Food Pantry: Greenbag Road, 304-292-6050.
 Estimated number of individuals served annually 3,300.

-Located on Greenbag Road near Morgantown, they provided food to clients on the third Saturday of each month.
+Located on Greenbag Road near Morgantown, they provide food to clients on the third Saturday of each month.
 They utilize the Mountaineer Food Bank for non-perishables and occasionally also purchase a truck load of perishable items from the Food Bank.

 Arnettsville/ Starting Points Food Pantry: 901 Mylan Lane, 304-278-9973.
 Estimated number of individuals served annually 792.